CIBC-Internal/python/Doc/library/shutil.rst

    If *copy_function* is given, it must be a callable that will be used to copy each file.
 It will be called with the source path and the destination path as arguments.
-By default, :func:`shutil.copy2` is used, but any function that supports the same signature (like :func:`shutil.copy`) can be used.
+By default, :func:`~shutil.copy2` is used, but any function that supports the same signature (like :func:`~shutil.copy`) can be used.

+   .. audit-event:: shutil.copytree src,dst shutil.copytree

    .. versionchanged:: 3.3
       Copy metadata when *symlinks* is false.